Whole 30 on an Aldi budget makes doing the whole 30 WAY more budget friendly!!

 They’re organic, healthy and simply made products have REALLY helped us and our budget out during our Whole 30 Challenge!

-I don’t purchase strictly organic foods, but I have to say that I’ve purchased a lot more since having Foster and doing the Whole 30 Challenge.
+I don’t purchase strictly organic foods, but I have to say that I’ve purchased a lot more since having kids and doing the Whole 30 Challenge.

 I guess it just makes me think a little(or a lot) deeper about what I’m purchasing for our family.